otto-de/purge-deprecated-workflow-runs/README.md

 `remove-obsolete`</dt>
 <dd>

-- All workflows that don't have a matching definition anymore will be deleted
+- All workflows that don't have a matching definition anymore (i.e. workflow file was removed, workflow was renamed) will be deleted
 </dd>
 <dt>